 Once the coloring was complete, kids cut out both eggs and stapled the two pieces of paper together.
 Voila!
 Their writing craftivity was complete.

 The final product was bright and fun to display in the classroom.
 It helped everyone get excited to hunt for Easter eggs!

-Click the blue button below to grab your free copy and then save time hunting down STEM activities by grabbing our ready to go Easter STEM Pack!
+Click the blue button below to grab your free copy and then save time by grabbing our Writing Center Starter Kit in our shop!